Skip to content

 What Are GP Stakes?

-More specifically, GP stakes are direct equity investments that represent a minority ownership position, typically less than 25%, in a general partnership's underlying management company.2 These stakes are usually non-controlling and non-voting, indicating a passive investment approach.
+More specifically, GP stakes are direct equity investments that represent a minority ownership position, typically around 20%, in a general partnership's underlying management company.3 These stakes are usually non-controlling and non-voting, indicating a passive investment approach.
+GP stakes can also give private equity firms access to long-term capital without the pressure, disclosure requirements, and shareholder demands that come with going public, which may help these firms stay focused on performance and growth.

 Stakes can be held in various segments of the alternative asset market controlled by GPs, such as in asset classes like private equity, private credit, real estate, infrastructure, and venture capital.
 Like any equity interest in a private or public company, a GP stake is often a perpetual and transferable security, meaning it can, in certain circumstances, be financed, recapitalized, or sold.